Skip to main content

 Before getting lost in stuff I have, I thought it’d be good to set out my higher-level goals and what I feel I have the time to sustain.
 I think I’d like:

-• retain URLs and SEO through updates
+• to retain URLs and SEO through updates

 • excellent accessibility and performance (four hundos on lighthouse is a good start)